antoncl/libTemplateEngine/README.md

 you have a namespace for your include files!
 This way it is easy to see which library provides the header file.

 ### Windows
-The easiest way will be to use the `msbuild.cmd`file.
+The easiest way will be to use the `wibuild.cmd`file.

 1. Open a Visual Studio 2015 command line prompt
 2. CD to the root of libTemplateEngine
-3. Type `msbuild` and press enter.
+3. Type `wibuild` and press enter.

-The default for the script is to build everything using `nmake`, if you'd prefer to use Visual Studio solutions and projects, type: `msbuild vs`.
-Once the build has completed the solution and project files can be found in the `build`directory.
+The the script will use Visual Studio solutions and projects to build the binaries.
+The build will performed four times, once for: debug x86, release x86, debug x64 and finally release x64.
+When the build has completed the solution and project files can be found in the `build` directory.

 ### Linux
 The easiest way will be to use the `libuild`script.